 How Stress Can Damage Your Oral Health

 Stress is an issue we all deal with on a daily basis.
 Headaches, inability to sleep, higher blood pressure… all are side effects of too much stress.
 Failure to find ways to alleviate stress and keep yourself calm will cause you to age faster, and be less happy.
+This is why finding ways to cope is extremely important.
+Some people like to use cannabis to do this.
+Dispensary supplies tend to accommodate many different ways to use the substance.
 Many times, people think they are sick with the latest bug, when in fact it is stress that is causing the physical pain and trouble they are experiencing.
 Often disregarded is the toll that stress can take on your oral health.
 Here are a few examples of what Dr. Michael G. Smith and his staff have seen throughout their years when it comes to stress-related impact on mouths:

 Grinding Your Teeth

 Bruxism is defined as “excessive teeth grinding or jaw clenching.
 It is an oral parafunctional activity; i.e., it is unrelated to normal function such as eating or talking.”
 Check out Wikipedia’s information here.
 Many of us know someone who grinds their teeth when stressed.
 Some people also tend to grind their teeth when sleeping, without even realizing it, only to wake up with jaw pain and headaches.
 Over time, without treatment such as a guard to be worn during sleep, teeth can become damaged.